olillevik/skatteetaten.github.io/OpenShift/index.md

 Like we mentioned in the section "The Image Build Process" the OpenShift BuildConfig is configured with two ImageChange triggers.
 One for Architect and one for the base image.
 This allows us to automatically retrigger the build of an application image when new versions of either Architect or the base image are released.
+Commonly, when releasing for instance a new version of Wingnut, our base image for Java, with a new Java Runtime Environment version, hundreds of application images are automatically rebuilt - and in many cases, based on the deployment strategy for the individual applications, automatically redeployed by the platform.

 ### Application Configuration Strategy

 TODO: Need some good stuff in here
- * When an image is pushed, OpenShift ImageStreams may trigger application redeploys from ImageChange triggers.
- * BuildConfigs may be triggered to rebuild images for specific application versions from ImageChange triggers from both the Builder Image (Architect) and the base images.
-Rebuilding application images may in turn result in automatic redeploys from ImageChange triggers.
-Commonly, when releasing for instance a new base image for Java with a new Java Runtime Environment version, hundreds of application images are automatically rebuilt - and in some cases automatically redeployed by the platform.

 ## Other Components